Teagasc/UCD Knowledge Transfer Masters Programme

 This is a two year taught Masters programme where complete modules for 90 credits (ECTs) while on professional placement for the duration of the programme.
 Modules are designed to support learning through assignments and projects focused on student’s professional placement using real life problems and challenges.
 On completion of this programme, students will be competent and professional agricultural advisors, committed to on-going reflective practice and seeking more effective ways to support farmer decision making.
 Students will be able to develop and deliver appropriate agricultural advisory and educational programmes that serve the needs of farmers and farm families.
 Students will adopt the skills to reflect critically on their practice as agricultural advisors and educators and be able to identify and exploit needs and opportunities for improved practice.

-To apply: The application process is open from 13 April and can be accessed at:
+To apply: The application process will open early April

 For further information on this programme contact: